Sckathach/subspace-rerouting/paper/main.typ

   keywords: ("Machine Learning", "NeurIPS"),
   accepted: none,
   abstract: [
     Traditional white-box methods for creating adversarial perturbations against LLMs typically rely only on gradient computation from the targeted model, ignoring the internal mechanisms responsible for attack success or failure.
-Conversely, interpretability studies that analyze these internal mechanisms lack practical applications beyond runtime interventions.
+Conversely, interpretability studies that analyse these internal mechanisms lack practical applications beyond runtime interventions.
 We bridge this gap by introducing a novel white-box approach that leverages mechanistic interpretability techniques to craft practical adversarial inputs.
-Specifically, we first identify acceptance subspaces—sets of feature vectors that do not trigger the model's refusal mechanisms—then use gradient-based optimization to reroute embeddings from refusal subspaces to acceptance subspaces, effectively achieving jailbreaks.
+Specifically, we first identify acceptance subspaces - sets of feature vectors that do not trigger the model's refusal mechanisms - then use gradient-based optimisation to reroute embeddings from refusal subspaces to acceptance subspaces, effectively achieving jailbreaks.
 This targeted approach significantly reduces computation cost, achieving attack success rates of 80-95% on state-of-the-art models including Gemma2, Llama3.2, and Qwen2.5 within minutes or even seconds, compared to existing techniques that often fail or require hours of computation.
 We believe this approach opens a new direction for both attack research and defense development.
 Furthermore, it showcases a practical application of mechanistic interpretability where other methods are less efficient, which highlights its utility.
 The code and generated datasets are available at https://github.com/Sckathach/subspace-rerouting.
   ],
   bibliography: bibliography,
 )